Keyur25/Keyur25/README.md

 ### Hello World! 👋

-<p align="justify">Below are some of my projects, have a look through them and if you have any questions or you want to collaborate with me, feel free to email me!</p>
+<p align="justify">Below are some of my projects - if you have any questions or you want to collaborate with me, feel free to email me!</p>

 <!--
 **Keyur25/Keyur25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.